 INCARNATION - At a certain time in history God sent His son into the world to restore man to his former image, that is, God became man in order that we may become like God.
 Jesus Christ was conceived in the womb of the Blessed Virgin Mary by the Holy Spirit, so He is both divine and human in one person.

 REDEMPTION - God the Son died on the cross to redeem all of creation, and for the sin of mankind.
 Through His death of Cross, man now can be united with His Maker, provided that he is baptised and thus believes through faith what Christ has done for him.

-ATONEMENT - This simply means that through Christ's death we are made one with God as Christ has atoned by that death for our sin.
+ATONEMENT - This simply means that through Christ's death we are made one with God through Christ.

 RESURRECTION- After Christ died on Good Friday he rose from the grave after three days, and has overcome the power of death.
 Christ's triumph means that we no longer have to fear death as a punishment for sin, but the gateway to eternal bliss with our Maker.

 ASCENSION - After His resurrection our Lord ascended to His Father in heaven, taking with Him our manhood where He now pleads for us to His Father as our eternal High Priest.